OHNLP/AMIA2021Workshop/README.md

 [Backbone](https://github.com/OHNLP/Backbone) aims to simplify scalable ETL (Extract-Transform-Load) processes by transforming such operations into a sequence of simple user-accessible JSON configurations, with a particular focus on Healthcare NLP-related tasks.

-The backbone input database URL
+Backbone input database URL: [URL](https://github.com/OHNLP/Backbone) can be used as a sample input data source during our workshop session.

 ## MedTagger